ucsb-cs56/w20/_labWIP/proj01.md

     * `src/main/java/hello/MembershipService.java`

     Note that this will break some of your existing code for the same reason as before; we are changing which package these classes belong to.

-Sort all of that out.
+    For example, in `EarthquakesController` you'll now need the line

+    ```
+    import hello.services.EarthquakeQueryService;
+    ```

+    That's just the first of several changes you'll need to make.
+Sort all of that out so that all the tests pass, and the application works properly on localhost.
+Then do another commit, as always with a commit message that communicates to a reader *at a glance* what the commit is for.

 4. Finally, create a directory called `src/main/java/hello/searches`.
 Into this one we are going to put the file
     * `src/main/java/hello/EqSearch.java`

-    Adjust package names as needed.
+    Adjust package names as needed,  sort out any compilation problems, and do another commit.
+Each commit message should be one that conveys what the commit is doing.

 5. Finally, we've lived with the name `hello` as our package name long enough.
 That's just a package name we inherited from some
     "Hello World" type app that we used as the basis of this code originally.